elgalu/docker-selenium/README.md

     VIDEO_FILE_EXTENSION=mkv
     FFMPEG_CODEC_ARGS=""

 It is important to note that `ffmpeg` video recording takes an important amount of CPU usage, even more when a well compressed format like *mkv* is selected.
-You may want to delegate video recording through `vnc2swf-start.sh` to a separate server process and even delegate compression to a further step or to a cloud service like YouTube.

 ### VNC